Mathilde94/deep_learning_projects/readme.md

    - long short term memory models        (trained on text8)

-Note: Temporary library until I can have some time to improve it :).
-Some parts of my files are from the exercises on the Udacity course (data fetching and text sequences algorithms)

 ## Getting started

 Thanks to a dummy `main.py`, you can run those like this: